Hi-ImDave/planets-api/README.md

-ideas: each planet in database can have an array of facts (should each fact be its own object?).
-Facts can be pulled at random depending on the planet being viewed.

 # Henry's Space Odyssey Planets API
 Henry's Space Odyssey Planets API is an educational API that currently contains facts and information about the planets within our solar system